Tampering in Godz domain…

 The despair on Yamane’s face will sober us – followed immediately by toy tanks… shooting shooting pow pow pow it’s playtime!
 The toy tanks are ineffectual, so they send in toy planes, where we see every string pulling them and “launching” their missiles.
 The sublime, the ridiculous.

 Serizawa accedes to using his Oxygen Destroyer.
 At a price that is devastating.
-Oh, he succeeds in killing the creature, but – as he predicted – he must also take his own life so that no one can use his invention for war.
+Oh, he succeeds in killing the creature, but – as he predicted – he must also take his own life and destroy all his records, so that no one can use his invention for war.

 It’s a searing climax that brings all the elements of the love triangle, the beast, the science, the destruction together and shakes them into a milkshake as thick as guilt.